The Top WiFi Extenders for Starlink (2025)

 The Best Mid-Range Option goes to the NETGEAR EX6120.

-his is the perfect device for somebody that values a fast internet connection, but also a plump wallet.
-While technically in the bottom half of Wi-Fi Boosters in terms of speed and range performance, It’s squarely at the top of that subset of devices.
-However, if f you have a very large house you may be disappointed by this device.
+This is the perfect device for somebody who values a fast internet connection, but also keeping their wallet fairly plump.
+While technically in the bottom half of Wi-Fi Boosters in terms of speed and range performance, It’s squarely at the top of that subset of midrange devices.
+However, if you have a very large house you may be disappointed by this device.
 Videos seemed to take some extra time to load on the outskirts of our testing area.
 Especially HD and 4k videos.

 Best Budget WiFi Extender